sap3d/sap3d/README.md

 ## Gradio Demo

-For using gradio interface to easily reconstrcut in the wild objects, you could run `gradio demo/sap3d/app.py`.
+For using gradio interface to easily reconstruct in the wild objects, you could run `gradio demo/sap3d/app.py`.
+(Though this would take up to an hour to get the results)

 ## Citation